Hiking the Panthertown Valley

 Many of the trails were created by the late Carlton McNeill in the 1990's, who lived just outside the valley until he passed away in 2007.
 He was considered by many to be the unofficial caretaker of Panthertown.
 He loved the place so much that he is single-handedly responsible for clearing many of the foot-paths leading to some of our favorite destinations there.

 Several of his trails which (mostly) met Forest Service standards have been added to the official trail system, mapped, and signed - and these are the ones you should use.
-There is currently one additional trail of his that's proposed to be added to the trail system as well, and it will be named in his honor - called Carlton's Way.
+One trail more recently added to the trail system is named in his honor - called Carlton's Way.
 However, several more of these "user-created" trails, as the Forest Service calls them, are not part of the official network and can be quite confusing, since they're not mapped, blazed, or signed.
 Stick to the main paths for the best and safest experience here.

 Trail Designation Decision (5/1/09)